What are the Symptoms and Signs of Acid Reflux and the Treatment for Acid Reflux?

 Related:

-What are the Symptoms of High ESR and the Treatment for High ESR?
+What are the Symptoms of Multiple Myeloma and the Treatment for Multiple Myeloma?

 Surgery is generally reserved for those who have not responded to other forms of treatment, or for those with severe acid reflux that is causing significant damage to the esophagus.
 The most common surgical procedure for acid reflux is called a Nissen fundoplication, in which the upper portion of the stomach is wrapped around the lower portion of the esophagus to create a barrier against acid reflux.